Fishnfly/fishnfly.github.io/_posts/2026-02-22-jordan-egypt-field-notes.md

 ---

 **Day 3 · Baptismal Site**
 Visit “Bethany Beyond the Jordan,” the traditional location of Jesus’s baptism.
+Located on the east bank of the Jordan river.
 **Overnight:** Dead Sea

 ---

 **Day 4 · Mount Nebo → Madaba → Shobak → Petra**
+Mount Nebo, the reputed burial site of Moses, overlooking the Jordan Valley and the Dead Sea.
 Views, mosaics, castle ruins, and a slow descent into Petra.
 **Overnight:** Petra

 ---